-FG Inaugurates REA Board, Pledges to Ramp up Rural Electrification
+FG Inaugurates REA Board, Pledges to Ramp Up Rural Electrification

 Emmanuel Addeh in Abuja

-The federal government has inaugurated the board of the Rural Electrification Agency (REA), promising to ensure that the 30:30:30 plan to ensure most local communities are provided power becomes a reality.
+The federal government yesterday formally inaugurated the board of the Rural Electrification Agency (REA), promising to ensure that the 30:30:30 plan to ensure that most local communities are provided power becomes a reality.

-Speaking during the event, the Minister of State, Power, Goddy Jedy-Agba, explained that the federal government will continue to pay attention to the underserved in Nigeria’s rural areas.
+Speaking during the event, Minister of State, Power, Goddy Jedy-Agba, said the federal government would continue to pay attention to the underserved in Nigeria’s rural areas.

-Jedy-Agba told the new board members that one of their major duties would be to ensure that the plan to light up the hinterlands, as well as the deployment of 30 per cent renewables of 30 gigawatts of electricity by 3030 is ramped up.
+Jedy-Agba told the new board members that one of their major duties would be to ensure that the plan to light up the hinterlands as well as the deployment of 30 per cent renewables of 30 gigawatts of electricity by 3030 was ramped up.

 Nigeria’s electricity vision 30:30:30 seeks to achieve a technology-driven renewable energy sector that harnesses the nation’s resources to complement its fossil fuel consumption and guarantee energy security.

-By 2030, according to the plan, renewable energy is expected to contribute about 30 per cent share in the available electricity mix.
+By 2030, according to the plan, renewable energy was expected to contribute about 30 per cent share in the available electricity mix.

 The new board has Abdulazeez Musa-Yar’Adua as Chairman and Managing Director/CEO of the organisation, Mr. Ahmad Salihijo, as a member.

-To enhance partnerships and improve the synergy with critical agencies, which are supportive of the REA in achieving its mandate, Jedy-Agba said that other government organisations are represented on the governing board with ex-officio capacity.
+To enhance partnerships and improve the synergy with critical agencies which are supportive of the REA in achieving its mandate, Jedy-Agba said other government organisations are represented on the governing board with ex-officio capacity.

 According to him, the REA remains one of the top performing parastatals under the supervision of the ministry as it had continued to roll out solar off-grid power solutions and grid extension to millions of unserved and underserved Nigerians.